 The College of Engineering and Applied Sciences offers extensive computing facilities to its faculty and graduate students.
-The college centrally maintains computing resources for general engineering use, including a large Sun SPARCenter 2000 superserver and Hewlett Packard 9000 superserver.
+The college centrally maintains computing resources for general engineering use, including a large Sun SPARCenter 2000 superserver, Hewlett Packard 9000 superserver, and an IBM Netfinity Quad M7000 NT Server.
 Also available are specialty computers for World Wide Web services, electronic mail, Internet collaboration, and special applications.
-Distributed throughout the college are several thousands of networked UNIX workstations, PCs, and Macintoshes accessing UNIX, Novell, or NT servers available for research or instruction.
+Distributed throughout the college are several thousands of networked UNIX workstations and PCs accessing UNIX or NT servers available for research and instruction.
 UNIX workstations are provided by manufacturers such as Sun Microsystems, Hewlett Packard, Silicon Graphics, and Digital Equipment Corporation.
-All college computing resources are interconnected via the Internet standard TCP/ IP on 10Mb or 100Mb ethernet.
+All college computing resources are interconnected via the Internet standard TCP/IP on 10Mb or 100Mb dedicated ethernet.